Our beloved Flame Painter fans!

 When we were thinking about new features for Flame Painter 3, we didn’t have to think too much, because we are receiving tons of emails with your invaluable feedback, ideas and wishes.
 We are extremely thankful for all your support and efforts.
 We have been working hard for months, spending long days and long nights developing, drinking loads of coffee and strong green tea from Sri Lanka.
 So it is also thanks to you guys that in few days we are releasing a new Flame Painter 3 with many great features and improvements.
-From today until the release date - April 29, we would like to introduce the most remarkable features of the version 3.
+From today until the release date - April 29, we would like to introduce the most remarkable features of version 3.

-In today’s blog post we are going to explore few of the the most crucial and beneficial features, especially with regards to the Professional edition.
+In today’s blog post we are going to explore a few of the most crucial and beneficial features, especially with regards to the Professional edition.
 Many of you, Flame Painter users, have been suggesting these features for a while and now they are finally becoming a reality.

 Believe us when we say, we were thinking a lot about making Flame Painter as a Photoshop plug-in.
-The problem we were facing was that Photoshop does not suppost organic brushes which Flame Painter natively uses.
-Great news is that we managed to find a solution which is even better than we thought it could possibly be.
+The problem we were facing was that Photoshop does not support organic brushes which Flame Painter natively uses.
+The great news is that we managed to find a solution which is even better than we thought it could possibly be.
 As a matter of fact, we created a very unique Flame Painter Connect, a Photoshop plug-in for CS5, CS6 and the latest Photoshop CC, which runs in the background as a communication channel between two applications.
 You will not have to save your work every time when you need to exchange layers between applications, because the plug-in works “behind the scene” and communicates between Flame Painter 3 Pro and Photoshop making your creative process seamless and easy.

 PSD file format

-Other great news is that with Flame Painter 3 Pro you will be able to open and save layered PSD files for Photoshop, Gimp or other bitmap programs supporting PSD file format - with all layer settings, blending modes and opacity.
+Another great news is that with Flame Painter 3 Pro you will be able to open and save layered PSD files for Photoshop, Gimp or other bitmap programs supporting PSD file format - with all layer settings, blending modes and opacity.

 SVG file format